dspringuel-va/blog-posts/devops-handbook/README.md

 #### Institutionalize rituals to pay down technical debt
 *What*

-Technical debt can be caused by many factors like to compensate for a lack of time cause by a scheduled released, or because the system is growing in an unexpected way.
-Independant of the cause, it is important to keep technical debt to a minimum.
+Technical debt can be caused by many factors like to compensate for a lack of time caused by a scheduled release, or because the system is growing in an unexpected way.
+Independent of the cause, it is important to keep technical debt to a minimum.
 One way of doing so is to schedule recurring improvement blitzes, where teams self-organize and fix problems that are impeding them in doing their work.
 It could be a problematic area of the code, environment, architecture, tooling, etc.

 *Why*

 Creating improvement blitzes has many benefits.
 The most obvious one is that every part of the system could get improved.
 It's the perfect moment to focus on non-functional aspects (like performance, stability or security) as well, which is really beneficial for the overall health of the business.
 Furthermore, it empowers people to identify and fix problems they encounter everyday, which promotes a culture of high quality and continual improvements.

 #### Enable everyone to teach and learn
 *What*

 The simplest way to encourage learning and teaching is to dedicate organizational time to it.
 Learning could be done by taking classes, reading books, or attending a conference and/or workshops.
-Teaching is also an important part of the equation and can be done via mentoring, writing blog post, or making conference presentation for example.
+Teaching is also an important part of the equation and can be done via mentoring, writing blog posts, or making conference presentations for example.

 *Why*

-Teaching and learning from other in a organization obviously spread the knowledge from and to everyone, which helps the organization to get better on many aspects (software quality, efficiency, morale, etc).
+Teaching and learning from others in an organization obviously spread the knowledge from and to everyone, which helps the organization to get better on many aspects (software quality, efficiency, morale, etc).